 Evidence shows that early diagnosis through newborn screening and early intervention with available treatments lead to better outcomes.
-This is especially true with SMA, where early detection and timely administration of therapies can prevent the rapid and irreversible loss of motor function caused by the disease.
+This is especially true with spinal muscular atrophy (SMA), where early detection and timely administration of therapies can prevent the rapid and irreversible loss of motor function caused by the disease.

 In July 2018, the federal government added spinal muscular atrophy (SMA) to the Recommended Uniform Screening Panel (RUSP)—the list of suggested conditions that states should screen for within their statewide universal newborn screening programs.
-Since then, Cure SMA and its advocates have made tremendous progress in helping to educate and encourage adoption on the state level.
+Since then, Cure SMA and its advocates have successfully encouraged the adoption of newborn SMA screening in all 50 states.

 When a baby is born, blood is taken to test for conditions that could affect the child’s health.
 If someone receives a positive result for SMA, the baby likely has SMA.
 The good news is that there are ways to treat SMA.
 A baby is tested at birth because it’s important to start treatment early.
 Though the baby may be healthy now, infants with SMA have a missing or faulty gene that can cause serious health problems later if not treated.
 A healthcare provider’s early determination about treatment offers the best chance that a baby will stay as healthy as possible.